brightcove/brightcove-player-sdk-ios-ima/README.md

 ==========
 There are a couple of configuration points in BCOVIMA.
 You can combine BCOVIMA with another plugin for the Brightcove Player SDK for iOS, you can create a custom view strategy, and you can supply a custom ads request policy.

-VAST and VMAP/Server Side Ad Rules
+VAST and VMAP ad rules
 ----------

 BCOVIMA gives you control over how ads requests are made, via the `BCOVIMAAdsRequestPolicy` class.
 The class provides factory methods for the supported policies.
 Once you obtain an instance of the correct policy, you need to provide it to the `BCOVPlayerSDKManager` to create a playback controller or a playback session provider.